Is Inhaling Helium Dangerous - How Dangerous is Helium - Balloon Gas Safety

 Be Safe with Helium Balloon Gas

 Don’t be a daffy duck!
-Here are some safety tips to keep you, your family and friends safe:
+Here are some helium safety tips to keep you, your family and friends out of danger:

 Don’t inhale helium balloon gas.
-The risks far outweigh the momentary amusement.
+The dangers far outweigh the momentary amusement.

 Share the Be Gas Wise web site with your family and friends on Facebook or let everyone know on Twitter: